 Many enterprises currently work with Business Analyst to gather and clarify their requirements.
 They have experience and knowledge that can be extremely useful to a development project.
 But since Scrum is all about close collaboration between the Scrum Team and the Business, a BA in their current role would prevent that.
 In order to accurately describe how a BA can effectively work in a Scrum Team, we first need to understand the exact role and responsibility of the person responsible for the requirements, the Product Owner.
 In the next blog post, I’ll go into more detail to the Product Owner and will also explain how a BA can support the Product owner and the rest of the Scrum team.

-In summary, try and keep your teams small and simple.
+In summary, try and keep your Scrum teams small and simple.
 By introducing more people in roles that aren’t specified by Scrum, you create unnecessary challenges for yourself.
 The easiest way to start adapting Scrum is to have all participants in the project follow Scrum by the book.
 This can be a difficult change, but it allows for the most clarity for everybody involved.
 Making changes in anything from day one is not a good idea.
 Change should happen based on lessons learned.
 Scrum works for the majority of organizations that use it so why not for you?
 Improving comes after trying it out first.

 With the needs of IT leaders in mind, our team has compiled strategies to help your team become more responsive and deliver apps at the pace the business demands.
 Download our free ebook: Jump Forward into the Digital Age – 3 Steps to Application Delivery Success.